0 / 0

 Designing metadata enrichments

-When you enrich asset metadata, you must decide which data assets to enrich, what type of metadata to add, whether to create tables for profiling output, and whether to schedule enrichment jobs.
+When you enrich asset metadata, you must decide which data assets to enrich, what type of metadata to add, and whether to schedule enrichment jobs.

 Typically, metadata enrichment is part of a larger data curation plan.
 For example, after you import metadata for data assets, you can add business metadata to the imported data assets, identify relationships between the assets, and you can run analyze the data quality of these assets.
 Finally, you can publish the completed data assets to a catalog to share with your organization.
 Before you design your metadata enrichment, make sure that you understand the implications of your choices to your overall curation plan.
 See Planning for curation.